dtipson/noisy-json/README.md

 Control whether particular Same-Domain ajax JSON requests trigger a browser's native loading indicator by piping selected $.ajax requests through as special iframe method.

 ####The Problem
 Ajax requests don't trigger browser loading indicators in most situations, which is usually a good thing, but can be disappointing for that point in single page apps when you WANT the user to think a major form submission or "page" transition is in process.
+It's always worth building your own loading/busy states internal to the page/app of course.
+It's just that things don't feel quite "right" when major page transitions and form submissions don't engage the browser as well.

 ####The Lousy Solution:
 The only really reliable way to trigger a browser's native loading state is to insert a separate hidden iframe into the page that loads a "stalled" resource (such as a php page that runs the command sleep(100000); ) and then removes it whenever you're done.
 Doing this requires an extra http request, not to mention requiring the use of a server that is forced to expend resources basically doing nothing but keeping pointless connections alive.
 The approach is also not intuitively linked to the actual action of getting the data: it's an effect that has to be tacked on later.